article thumbnail

 Harvard Business Review

-Insecure employees are “hard to evaluate, hard to coach, and hard to develop,” says Ethan Burris, an associate professor at the McCombs School of Business at the University of Texas, Austin. ” Your interpersonal relationships with insecure employees also tend to be more complicated, says Mary Shapiro, a professor at Simmons College School of Management and the author of HBR Guide to Leading Teams. hamzaturkkol/Getty Images.
+Insecure employees are “hard to evaluate, hard to coach, and hard to develop,” says Ethan Burris, an associate professor at the McCombs School of Business at the University of Texas, Austin.
+Ultimately, though, the goal is for your employee to operate more autonomously, says Burris.
+What the Experts Say.

 article thumbnail